This project was first launched in 2020 to help protect the city’s ancient woodlands.

 How do I register that I am taking part?

-Please complete the form below so we know how many are being planted and can get in contact about how to care for the saplings and when to drop them off.
+Please ensure you have completed the form below so we know how many acorns have been planted and can get in contact about when to drop them off.